-The radical, extreme right wing of the Republican Party is again exhibiting classic misogynist and racist behavior.
+The radical, extreme right-wing of the Republican Party is again exhibiting classic misogynist and racist behavior.
 Why are they so upset about the promotion of women and people of color rising up and claiming their rightful place in our society?
-The way they tried to prevent the nomination and installation of Sonya Sotomayer to the Supreme Court, which only equals out the white, male dominated Supreme Court?
+The way they tried to prevent the nomination and installation of Sonya Sotomayer to the Supreme Court, which only equals out the white, male-dominated Supreme Court?

 It’s been a long time coming that the old, white male steps down from his lofty perch, a position he has had since the beginning of our dear nation?
-Women have waited too long for to be treated fairly.
+Women have waited too long to be treated fairly.
 Look how long it took to give women and people of color to be able to vote and to have equal representation in our government.
 Women are the majority, 54 percent of the population, and within less than 10 years the Latino population will be the majority.
 What are American Men so afraid of?

 Do men feel guilt and fear that the new majority will in turn treat them badly?
-Well get over it!
+Well, get over it!
 A new America was born when the majority of American’s voted in Barrack Obama.
 If you can’t stand the heat get out of the kitchen.
 Women have come a long way since the sixties and seventies when woman's liberation was finally demanded.
 It hasn’t been that long since women had the right to vote.
 There are some men who feel that they wished it wasn't so.
 But feminism is not dead it is still very much alive.

 Women still make only 77 cents on the dollar that men make.
 Thirty-five years ago it was 72 cents on the dollar.
 Doesn't that sound outrageous to you?

-Many of the tea party are angry, white, 45 year old men who are still enraged that a black man has become president.
+Many of the tea party are angry, white, 45-year-old men who are still enraged that a black man has become president.
 And these same people were petrified that a woman, (Hillary Clinton) nearly became President.
 How outrageous!
 Can you imagine how they would be treating Hillary if she had won?
-That is why the Democratic party when they knew she would win the election made an about face and deserted her for a black man thinking that people would rather have a black man win as opposed to a white woman.
+That is why the Democratic party when they knew she would win the election made an about-face and deserted her for a black man thinking that people would rather have a black man win as opposed to a white woman.
 Oh to think of it!
 Outrageous!
 Unheard of!
 Hillary was robbed.

-The radical, extreme right wing man is a thing of the past, a dinosaur that will have to be taken down while they are kicking and screaming because they have had the advantage and control for so long.
+The radical, extreme right wingman is a thing of the past, a dinosaur that will have to be taken down while they are kicking and screaming because they have had the advantage and control for so long.
 Who cares?

 The Newt Gingrich's, Glenn Beck's and Rush Limbaugh's of the world are showing the rage and frustration of a party that has not opened up to include everyone.
-The Republican Party must denounce those types of haters and start building its new base or they will be like the old Whip party decades ago that were destroyed completely.
+The Republican Party must denounce those types of haters and start building its new base or they will be like the old Whip party decades ago that was destroyed completely.

 Rush Limbaugh who is now the voice of the Republican Party hoping our President will fail.
 It's a disgrace and it’s downright unpatriotic!
-Glenn Beck churns out his own brand of fear mongering and is downright mean and disrespectful to our President.
+Glenn Beck churns out his own brand of fear-mongering and is downright mean and disrespectful to our President.
 What is he so afraid of?

-Why are so many people feeling threatened that our country is now inclusive of all people.
-Isn't it what our forefather's and foremothers wanted for our country?
+Why are so many people feeling threatened that our country is now inclusive of all people?
+Isn't it what our forefathers and foremothers wanted for our country?